 Department: Management & Entrepreneurship

-Title: Haslam Professor of Entrepreneurship and Innovation, Research Director, Anderson Center for Entrepreneurship and Innovation; Clark Family Faculty Research Fellow
+Title: Haslam Professor of Entrepreneurship & Innovation, Clark Family Faculty Research Fellow, Research Director of the Anderson Center for Entrepreneurship and Innovation

 Columbia University, Doctor of Philosophy, Organizational Behavior

 Case Western Reserve University, Master of Business Administration, Human Resources and Management Information Systems

 Western Reserve University, Bachelor of Arts, Political Science Case

 Melissa Cardon is the Haslam Professor of Entrepreneurship and Innovation at the University of Tennessee, Knoxville.
 She studies the psychology of entrepreneurs as they found, persist and succeed (or not) with their ventures.
 Topics of special interest include entrepreneurial passion, emotion, resource acquisition, persistence, exit, failure recovery and learning, stress, burnout and exhaustion, as well as coping mechanisms to address pervasive problems.

 Her work has been published in journals such as Academy of Management Review, Journal of Business Venturing, Entrepreneurship: Theory and Practice, Journal of Management Studies, Journal of Management, Human Resource Management Review and Human Resource Management.
 She is an associate editor for the Journal of Management and on the editorial boards of Academy of Management Review, Entrepreneurship: Theory and Practice, Journal of Management Studies and Human Resource Management Review.

 In the Media